inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_smart_app_suite_description_v201.md

 input on the design of this feature and help us priortize improvements, submit a ticket [here](https://github.com/inferno-framework/davinci-pas-test-kit/issues).

-### Combined payer and ehr fhir servers
+### Combined payer and EHR FHIR servers

-At this time, the test suite simulates a single FHIR server that uses the same access token for both the payer server and the ehr server.
-Apps under test must use theFHIR base server url and access token identified during the SMART app launch sequence when making requests to retrieve questionnaires.
+At this time, the test suite simulates a single FHIR server that uses the same access token for both the payer server and the EHR server.
+Apps under test must use the FHIR server base url and access token identified during the SMART App Launch sequence when making requests to retrieve questionnaires.

 ### Questionnaire Feature Coverage